-In 2016 Clarke received much acclaim for her performance as title charcter in Ma Rainey’s Black Bottom at the National, Lyttelton Theatre which ran from January 2016 until May 2016, recieving 4 star reviews.
+In 2016 Clarke received much acclaim for her performance as title charcter in Ma Rainey’s Black Bottom at the Lyttelton Theatre.
+She then won an Olivier Award for playing Caroline Thibodeaux in Caroline, or Change, and made her Broadway debut in the role.